bio-miga/miga/manual/part4/deploy-clade.md

-**Re-running and updating**: If the following code fails at any point, for example due to a network interruption, you can simply re-run it, and it will take it where it left it.
-If it fails in the last command (`miga download_dataset`), you can simply re-run that one command (not the whole code).
+**Re-running and updating**: If the following code fails at any point, for example due to a network interruption, you can simply re-run it, and it will take it from where it failed.
+If it fails in the last command (`miga download_dataset`), you can simply re-run that one command (not the whole thing).
 Also, you can simply re-run the whole code below in the future if you want to update your project with more recently released genomes.

 ### 1a.
 Download complete genomes